tmknom/dockerfiles/README.md

 - **markdownlint**: It's a style checker and lint tool for Markdown files, see the [documents](https://github.com/DavidAnson/markdownlint).
 - **jsonlint**: It's a JSON parser and validator, see the [documents](https://github.com/zaach/jsonlint).

+These are useful tools, but there is no official image.
+Therefore, this repository creates and distributes these lightweight images.

 ## Usage

 ### Pull